What Is Data Migration? Types, Strategy, and Best Practices

 Application migration

-The benefits of data migration
+The 7 R's of data migration

 Here's what thoughtful migration can help accomplish: